sabnzbd/sabnzbd/README.txt

   final destination folder
 - Minor fixes in  Window Tray icon and OSX top menu
 - Add no_ipv6 special for systems that keep having issues with [::1]
+- Fix crash in QuickCheck when expected par2 file wasn't downloaded
+- API calls "addurl" and "addid" (newzbin) can now be used interchangeably

 ## What's new in 0.7.0